 Alyssa says

-I hope you enjoyed - so glad you liked it!
+I hope you enjoyed them, Angelina!

 Alyssa says